nixworks/public/news/2015/11/14/index.md

 ##### South Korea
 ### [Police in South Korea fire tear gas and water cannons at anti-government protesters in Seoul.
 Around 70,000 people took part in the protests, the largest in Seoul since the 2008 US beef protest in South Korea. ](/news/2015/11/14/police-in-south-korea-fire-tear-gas-and-water-cannons-at-anti-government-protesters-in-seoul-around-70-000-people-took-part-in-the-protests.md)
-_Context: South Korea, Seoul, protests against U.S. beef imports_
+_Context: Seoul, protests against U.S. beef imports, South Korea_

 ##### United States
 ### [A team of scientists from the United States and Europe are predicting that declining snowpacks on mountain ranges could lead to Northern Hemisphere water shortages by the year 2060. ](/news/2015/11/14/a-team-of-scientists-from-the-united-states-and-europe-are-predicting-that-declining-snowpacks-on-mountain-ranges-could-lead-to-northern-hem.md)
-_Context: mountain range, water shortages, Northern Hemisphere, United States, snowpack, Europe_
+_Context: water shortages, Northern Hemisphere, Europe, United States, snowpack, mountain range_

 ## [Previous Day...](/news/2015/11/13/index.md)